fomightez/general_scripted_plotting/README.md

   Edit the script directly via text editor.
 Assign your data and asign items like `labels`, `colors`, etc.

   Adjust the output image to be in the format you'd like.
-You may find `.png` best while developing because more easily directly viewed than `svg`; `svg` vector graphics format is more easily sized and adapted.
+You may find `.png` best while developing because more easily directly viewed than `svg`; `svg` vector graphics format is more easily sized while maintaining quality and thus better suited for adapting for publication.

   Execute the edited script with: